coronabytes/taskprocessor/README.md

 - exclusive redis/elasticache 6+ storage engine (cluster mode supported)
 - multi tenancy
 - global pause and resume of all processing
-- every task belongs to a batch
+- every (non-recurring) task belongs to a batch
 - batch cancelation can abort in process tasks "instantly"
 - easy to access batch statistics per tenant
 - async extension points with access to batch information